oyve/signalk-barometer-trend/README.md

 Calculate the pressure trend of a barometer.
 Are there foul weather on the way?

 ## Install & Use
-Note: To use this plugin you need a barometer connected to SignalK, i.e. the [bme680](https://www.google.com/search?client=firefox-b-d&q=bme680), outputting the sentence `'environment.outside.pressure'`.
+Note: To use this plugin you need at minimum a barometer connected to SignalK, i.e. the [bme680](https://www.google.com/search?client=firefox-b-d&q=bme680), outputting the SignalK-sentence `'environment.outside.pressure'`.

 Install the plugin through the SignalK plugin interface.\
 After installation you may want to 'Activate' it through the SignalK Plugin Config interface.

-The plugin will output several new SignalK values, such as:
+The plugin will output several new SignalK-values, such as:
 ```
 'environment.outside.pressure.trend.tendency'
 'environment.outside.pressure.trend.severity'
 'environment.outside.pressure.prediction.quadrant'
 ```

-Based on the severity value you could set an alarm, i.e. with the [Simple Notification](https://github.com/sbender9/signalk-simple-notifications)-plugin (see table below).
+Based on the severity value it's possible to set an alarm, i.e. with the [Simple Notification](https://github.com/sbender9/signalk-simple-notifications)-plugin (see table below).

+If `'environment.outside.temperature'` and `'navigation.gnss.antennaAltitude'` (GPS altitude) is present, the plugin will make calculations by adjusting the pressure to sea level.
+Defaults are `altitude = 0` (sea level) and `temperature = 15C`.\
+(Note: The plugin will not change the pressure readings you observe in SignalK - just internally for calculations.)

 PS: It might take a couple of minutes before the plugin show any data, as it need to collect pressure readings to calculate a trend.
 The plugin is setup to read the pressure every 1 minute.
 Pressure readings older than three hours will be discarded.